 Park management activities

 Nightcap National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 Nightcap National Park observes and supports the plant and animal species within its borders.
 Efforts to minimise the impacts of threats are ongoing within this park and include frequent monitoring and pest management.
 NPWS is committed to plant and animal conservation, and protects threatened, vulnerable and endangered species within all NSW national parks.

 Managing weeds, pest animals and other threats

 Pests and weeds have a significant impact to the ecosystems within Nightcap National Park.
 NPWS carries out risk assesments for new and emerging weeds as well as cane toad and wild dog control to protect biodiversity in this park.

 Wild dogs can have significant impacts on other animals and are regarded as pests.
 Our wild dog control program operates in many NSW national parks and reserves.
 When carrying out wild dog pest control, we aim to minimise the impact that they have on livestock and domestic pets, while maintaining dingo conservation in key areas.

 NPWS is committed to providing numerous high-quality facilities for visitors to enjoy in all its parks.
 Park visitors are well catered for, and the park’s recreational facilities are frequently reviewed, with opportunities examined for future amendments.

 NSW is one of the most bushfire prone areas in the world as a result of our climate, weather systems, vegetation and the rugged terrain.
 NPWS is committed to maintaining natural and cultural heritage values and minimising the likelihood and impact of bushfires via a strategic program of fire research, fire planning, hazard reduction, highly trained rapid response firefighting crews and community alerts.